 When connected to a home audio system, some speakers can be regular portable speakers when you’re out but also enable multi-room sound once it’s at home.

 If you’re looking for the best portable speakers for your college dorm, we hope our list has helped you narrow your search.
-There are many great options, so it’s important to find the right one for you and your needs.
+There are many great options, so findiessentialght one for you and your needs is important.
 With so many different features to consider, we hope this guide has helped you find the perfect speaker for your dorm room setup.
 Thanks for reading, and good luck!